 4. Cook Outside

 Why add heat to your RV if you don’t have to?
 A solar oven is a great way to harness sunlight and cook your meals.
-There are a variety of great units available on Amazon.com or Ebay.
+There are a variety of great units available on Amazon.com or eBay.
 If you don’t want to buy a unit, search YouTube for ideas on how to make your own.
 Believe it or not, you can even use a pizza box to make a solar cooker!

 5. Air Activity

-Fans are a terrific way circulate air.
+Fans are a terrific way to circulate air.
 If you’re overheating, simply spritz on your own with some water and fill in front of the breeze … you’ll promptly really feel cooler.
 A HEPA filter fan will assist in catching any type of junk in the air, and an ionizer will tear down the dirt to keep the air a little cleaner.
-The Maxxair Fan Deluxe has an integrated thermostat that you can set to go on automatically depending upon temperature levels.
+The Maxxair Fan Deluxe has an integrated thermostat that you can set to go on automatically depending on temperature levels.
 (The Wynn’s have had great luck with this unit over the years and highly recommend it).

 6. Filters in the Windows

 An RV becomes hot and stuffy fast.
 If possible, leave your windows open and turn on the fans to circulate air.
 This suggestion ONLY WORKS if you use a filter to catch any dirt prior to entering the RV.
 Most air conditioning filters will be helpful with this process, but the better the quality the better the results.
 If you purchase a roll of washable filters you may be able to cut the filter to fit your personal needs.
 Who knows, if you are careful you may be able to use it year after year.